Freelancers

 • discovery prep

-• call notes
+• structured call notes

 • qualification fields